MaZe3D/MaZe-Space-Collection/README.md

 After adding / renaming a new door, the **script has to be reloaded** by pressing "run script" inside the programmable block.

 Instead of a single door, a block group of doors can be used instead by naming it as specified above.
-This can be usefull for airtight hangar doors.
+This can be useful for airtight hangar doors.